 - How would you deal with any debts?

 - Would either of you pay or receive any maintenance and, if so, for how long?

-If you are thinking about entering into either a prenuptial or post-nuptial agreement and want to find out more information, please do not hesitate to contact our family law team on 020 3005 2712 or email Zeneb Muneer.
+If you are thinking about entering into either a prenuptial or post-nuptial agreement and want to find out more information, contact Susi Gillespie or a member of our family law team on 020 3811 2894.